deepakgowtham/Datascience_Basics/Datawarehouse/02_DW_Architectures.md

 - Focus on E of ETL

 <img width="584" alt="image" src="https://github.com/deepakgowtham/Datascience_Basics/assets/47908891/cb45bbea-cced-4434-8994-989b1005f6b1">

 ### Types of staging Layer.

 - Non Persistant staging Layer
    1. During the refresh cycle, the staging layer is empty
+   2. The data is loaded into the staging layer
-   2. data is transformed and additonal data that is not present placed in User access layer is placed in user access layer.
+   3. Then, data is transformed and additonal data that is not present placed in User access layer is placed in user access layer.
-   3. then again the staging layer is emptied.
+   4. Then again the staging layer is emptied.
 Hence, Non persistant staging layer.
 User access and staging are not in sync.

    <img width="584" alt="image" src="https://github.com/deepakgowtham/Datascience_Basics/assets/47908891/31e93b62-633b-4528-b108-169d07d43a3b">